 Here are some of my favorite dirndls from Alpenclassics:

-- I absolutely love the shape of this navy/pink dirndl
+- I absolutely love the look of this rose-colored dirndl

-- This mint/floral dirndl is perfect for the beer gardens
+- This green + rose dirndl is perfect for the beer gardens

 - And don’t forget a blouse!
 Alpenclassics always has a huge collection of trendy blouse styles.